• Skip to primary navigation

 • Add the meatballs to the sauce and simmer for an additional 5 minutes to let the flavors blend.
 Finish the sauce with ¼ cup of marsala.

-*If the sauce isn't thick enough let it reduce a little longer.
-If the sauce is too thick add a little more marsala, stock or water to the pan.
+If the sauce isn't thick enough, add one tablespoon of butter rolled in flour (beurre manie) to the sauce.
+If the sauce is too thick, add a little more marsala, stock or water to the pan.

 Nutrition